eea/clms-api-docs/source/download.md

 ## Projections

 The output projection of the downloaded file can be selected the same way.
 This selection is open on all available projections.
-To get the list of the available ones, one needs to do the following request:
+To get the list of the available ones, one needs to pass as a parameter the UID of the dataset, like here:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-available-projections.req

 ```

-The response will be the list of available projections:
+The response will be the list of available projections for this specific dataset:

 ```{literalinclude} ./http-examples/download-available-projections.resp
    :language: http